Date: - 1st October 2020

 I find it fascinating when people ask why Common Lisp is not popular (as if popularity were a metric for being good).

 The most common argument is that "Common Lisp doesn't have many libraries".
-This is true if you compare the number of libraries available on npm or pip.
+This is true if you compare to the number of libraries available on npm or pip.
 But I see this is a good thing.
 Libraries are amazing for moving fast.
 I use them all the time.

-But if your goal is to become a better programmer, then at some point you need to know how libraries work.
+But if your goal is to become a better programmer, then at some point you need to know how your libraries work.
 Or how they are implemented.

 While using Common Lisp, I found myself writing functions for things I could easy find an npm